seiler-emerson/Exercicios_Java/exercicio 048 - Progressao Aritmetica/README.md

-# Exercise - Prime numbers
+# Exercise - Arithmetic Progression
-- Write a program that reads an integer and tells whether or not it is a prime number.
+- Develop a program that reads the first term and reason of an AP.
+At the end, show the first 10 terms of this progression.

 <details >
   <summary><b>Problem Description - PT-BR</b></summary>

-- Faça um programa que leia um número inteiro e diga se ele é ou não um número primo.
+- Desenvolva um programa que leia o primeiro termo e a razão de uma PA.
+No final, mostre os 10 primeiros termos dessa progressão.

 </details>